SciSharp/LLamaSharp/README.md

 #### Web API

-We provide the integration of ASP.NET core [here](./LLama.WebAPI).
-Since currently the API is not stable, please clone the repo and use it.
-In the future we'll publish it on NuGet.
+We provide [the integration of ASP.NET core](./LLama.WebAPI) and a [web app demo](./LLama.Web).
+Please clone the repo to have a try.

 Since we are in short of hands, if you're familiar with ASP.NET core, we'll appreciate it if you would like to help upgrading the Web API integration.

-## Demo
+## Console Demo

 ![demo-console](Assets/console_demo.gif)

+## How to Get a Model

+Model in format `gguf` is valid for LLamaSharp (and `ggml` before v0.5.1).
+One option is to search `LLama` and `gguf` in [huggingface](https://huggingface.co/) to find a model.

+Another choice is generate gguf format file yourself with a pytorch weight (or any other), pleae refer to [convert.py](https://github.com/ggerganov/llama.cpp/blob/master/convert.py) and [convert-llama-ggml-to-gguf.py](https://github.com/ggerganov/llama.cpp/blob/master/convert-llama-ggml-to-gguf.py) to get gguf file though a ggml transform.

 ## Roadmap